The story of Little League® began nearly a century ago. And it’s up to us to write the latest installment in an epic series, every time we play.

 Little League® International believes in the power of youth baseball and softball to teach life lessons that build stronger communities and individuals.
 Through our divisions of Little League Baseball®, Little League Softball®, and the Little League Challenger Division®, Little League provides opportunities for all children to have a meaningful experience in approximately 6,500 leagues throughout the United States and in more than 80 countries.

 The First Level: The Local Little League

-All league personnel, including the elected board members and officers, and each of the managers, coaches, umpires, auxiliary, field workers, etc., should be volunteers interested in providing the benefits of a Little League program to the youth of their community.
+All league personnel, including the elected board members and officers, and each of the managers, coaches, umpires, field workers, etc., should be volunteers interested in providing the benefits of a Little League program to the youth of their community.
 Each volunteer must complete an annual volunteer application and submit to a national criminal background check to be eligible to participate as a league volunteer.

 Although leagues may assess a registration fee, used to purchase uniforms and equipment, maintain fields, etc., the fee cannot be a prerequisite for playing.
 The Little League philosophy does not permit any eligible candidate to be turned away.
 Emphasizing the spirit of Little League, rules require that every child plays in every game.

 For administrative and tournament purposes, roughly 10 to 20 leagues in a given area usually comprise a district.
 The District Administrator is an experienced volunteer elected by the constituent leagues to counsel, direct, and provide leadership in the policies and rules of the Little League program, and to serve as liaison between the leagues and the Regional Director.